HuangKaibo2017/TranslationPipe/README.md

 ## TODOs
 1. No.2 of the Known Issues;
-2. Work as a small SAS;
+2. Work as a small SAAS;
 3. Support word, pdf;
 4. Support OCR of images.